Khodynka Field: Khodynka Tragedy

 The field is best known as the site of a tragic accident on May 30, 1896 during the festivities of the crowning of Nicholas II.

 In the area of one town square, buffooneries, theaters, 150 buffets for distribution of gifts, and 20 pubs were built for the celebrations.
 Nearby to the celebration square was a field which had a ravine and many gullies.
-On the evening of May 17, people who had heard rumours of rich coronation gifts from the tsar (the gift was actually a bread roll, a piece of sausage, gingerbread and a mug) began to gather in anticipation.
+On the evening of May 17, people who had heard rumours of rich coronation gifts from the tsar (the gift was actually a bread roll, a piece of sausage, gingerbread and a cup) began to gather in anticipation.

 At about 5 o'clock in the morning of the coronation day, several thousand people were already gathered on the field.
 A police force of 1800 men failed to maintain civil order, and in a catastrophic crush, and resulting panic to flee the scene, 1389 people were trampled to death and roughly 1300 were otherwise injured.

 The negligence of the imperial authorities caused public indignation in Russia, and a number of minor officials were dismissed.
 However, the new Tsar did not cancel the coronation ball scheduled for later that day.
 Many mystic writers in Russia say that deed predestined the death of Nicholas in Soviet Russia.